Stress Management and Bipolar Disorders: Coping Strategies for Emotional Balance

 As you go through life, it’s crucial to recognise and understand your triggers to maintain emotional balance and manage your bipolar disorder effectively.

-Identifying triggers is a vital step towards and can aid in taking control of your mental health.
+Identifying triggers is a vital step towards self-awareness and can aid in taking control of your mental health.

 By recognising the situations, individuals, or events that provoke intense emotions or mood swings, you’ll be better equipped to avoid them or develop healthy coping mechanisms.